Please keep this insightful quote in mind at all times and please excuse any typos you may encounter.

 Content Warning: The Source of Mainstream News & Online Dis Info?

 The possible source for not only Mainstream News and operations like Alex Jones, but perhaps too, some of the folks we think of as more amateurish online personas in the so-called 'research community'.
 Who knows?
 We can speculate.
-What we know is that even the controlled Mainstream Media sometimes presents good information.
-And we know too that the most honest person can be honestly wrong.
-We believe in taking a critical looks at the message and in not attacking the messenger.
+What I know is that even the controlled Mainstream Media sometimes presents good information.
+And I know too that the most honest person can be honestly wrong.
+I believe in taking a critical looks at the message and in not attacking the messenger.
 Ideas not personality, is what matters to us.
-We think shills can present some really good information (in terms of a limited hangout) and we think honest bloggers can make mistakes and can simply be wrong about things.
+I think shills can present some really good information (in terms of a limited hangout) and I think honest bloggers can make mistakes and can simply be wrong about things.
 We all make mistakes.
 Pointing the finger at individuals is somewhat pointless endeavor.
 Taking apart ideas makes more sense and can enable one to actually learn something.

 "The Defense Information School, or DINFOS, is a United States Department of Defense (DoD) school located at Fort George G. Meade, Maryland.
 DINFOS fulfills the Department of Defense's need for an internal corps of professional journalists, broadcasters, and public affairs professionals."